Neutering and contraception methods for ferrets

 There are benefits and risks to each method, but they all prevent unwanted pregnancy and can help reduce aggressive behaviour.
 They can also help reduce the typical musky smell associated with the maturing male.

-Please also seek advice with your vet to decide which method is best for your pet.
+Ask for advice from your vet to decide which method is best for your ferret.

-If castration or spaying is performed, it's generally best that it shouldn't be done until after puberty, to delay the possible onset of adrenal disease.
+If castration or spaying is performed, it's generally best to wait until after puberty, to delay the possible onset of adrenal disease.

 Chemical contraception methods for ferrets - implants or injections

-The most common contraceptive method for ferrets is the chemical implant, placed under the ferret's skin whilst he or she is sedated.
+The most common contraceptive method for ferrets is the chemical implant, placed under the ferret's skin while they are sedated.
 This happens at regular times throughout the ferret's life.

-'Deslorelin' implants can be used in both sexes and works to reduce the release of sex hormones from the brain.
+'Deslorelin' implants can be used in both sexes and work to reduce the release of sex hormones from the brain.
 It also removes the trigger for sex hormone production in the adrenal glands.
-These are generally very safe, but can be costly.
+These are generally very safe but can be costly.